shopsplus/shopsplus.github.io/privacy-policy.md

 ## User Awareness

+The App may contain images, links, prices and descriptions from third-party online shopping websites.
+You agree to use the App at your own risk and understand that we are not responsible for any legal actions or loss taken by third-party websites regarding the use of their data.

-By using the App, you acknowledge and agree that your personal data may be collected and processed by third-party websites through the WebView.
-The App is not responsible for the data processing practices of these third-party websites.
-You agree to use the App at your own risk and understand that we are not responsible for any legal actions taken by online shopping websites regarding the use of their data.
+By using the App, you acknowledge and agree that your personal data may be collected and processed by third-party websites and statics sdk through the App.
+The App is not responsible for the data processing practices of these third-party websites and statics sdk vendors.

 ## Changes